Structured Logconcave Sampling with a Restricted Gaussian Oracle: Tighter runtimes for structured densities

 which implies the desired bound (recalling Lemma~\ref{lem:reject} and our assumed bound on $\norm{\nabla f(y)}_2$)

 \end{proof}

 We are now equipped to prove our main result concerning well-conditioned densities.

-\restatekd* \begin{proof} By applying Theorem~\ref{thm:fzerocomp} with the chosen $\eta$ and $\beta = \kappa^{\frac{d}{2}}$ using the warm start from Lemma~\ref{lem:warmstartcomp}, and noting that the cumulative error due to all calls to Line 10 cannot amount to more than $\tfrac{\eps}{2}$ total variation error throughout the algorithm, it suffices to show that Algorithm~\ref{alg:xsample} uses $O(1)$ gradient queries each iteration in expectation.
+\restatekd* \begin{proof} By applying Theorem~\ref{thm:fzerocomp} with the chosen $\eta$, and noting that the cumulative error due to all calls to Line 10 cannot amount to more than $\tfrac{\eps}{2}$ total variation error throughout the algorithm, it suffices to show that Algorithm~\ref{alg:xsample} uses $O(1)$ gradient queries each iteration in expectation.
 This happens whenever the condition in Line 1 is met via Lemma~\ref{lem:xsample}, so we must show Line 10 is executed with probability $O((d\log\frac{\kappa d}{\eps})^{-1})$.

 To show this, note that combining Proposition~\ref{prop:gradconc} with the warmness of the start $x_0$ in Algorithm~\ref{alg:xsample}, this event occurs with probability at most $\kappa^{-\frac{d}{2}}$ in the first iteration.\footnote{Formally, Line 2 of Algorithm~\ref{alg:alternatesample} has $y_1 \sim \Nor(x_0, \eta\id)$, but by smoothness $\norm{\nabla f(y_1)}_2 \le \norm{\nabla f(x_0)}_2 + L\norm{x - y}_2$ and $L\norm{x - y}_2 \le \tO(L\sqrt{\eta})$ with high probability, adding a negligible constant to the bound of Proposition~\ref{prop:gradconc}.} Since warmness is monotonically decreasing\footnote{This is a standard fact in the literature, and can be seen as follows: each transition step in the chain is a convex combination of warm point masses, preserving warmness.} throughout using an exact oracle in Algorithm~\ref{alg:alternatesample}, and the total error accumulated due to Line 10 throughout the algorithm is $O((d\log\frac{\kappa d}{\eps})^{-1})$, we have the desired conclusion. \end{proof}